SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/23-chapter.md

 Suddenly, I can't bear the silence.

-I reach out, clutching his hand, forcing his attention.
-He looks up, his brow furrowing in concern.
-I swallow the lump in my throat, my heart pounding.
-I watch Luca, his handsome face creased in concentration, his whole body taut with the tension of our predicament.
-I study the sharpness of his jawline, the tired creases around his eyes, and the worried furrow of his brow.
-Seeing him so close to breaking, I realize that I owe him the truth.

-I realize that all this time, I thought I was protecting him by lying, but in reality, I was protecting myself, trying to control an impossible situation.

-The silence stretches between us, becoming an unbearable echo in the small kitchen.
 I glance at his hand lying open on the table.
 I draw a deep breath and reach across the table, placing my hand on his.
 The sudden contact makes him look up to meet my gaze.
 He sees something in my eyes; I can tell.
 His brow furrows even more, his hand curling around mine in a reflexive gesture of comfort despite the worry in his eyes.

-"We need to talk, Luca," I say, my voice surprisingly steady.
+"We need to talk, Luca," I say.
 "There's something you need to know, something I should have told you long ago."

 "What is it, Bella?" he asks, there's a tremor of apprehension in his voice.